danielecuomo/AsciiArtArcade/README.md

 # ASCII_GAME
 A pacman-like game that uses generic path-finding algorithms. <br />
-This abstraction allows a high independence from the data structures that encode the labyrinths.
+This abstraction allows a high independence from data structures that encode labyrinths.

 Quick Game